mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 ```

 !!! tip "Tip"
     By default, JuliaGrid utilizes LU factorization as the primary method to factorize the gain matrix.
-However, users maintain the flexibility to opt for alternative factorization methods such as LDLt or QR.
+The available factorization methods are LL, LDLt, LU, KLU and QR.

 Access to the factorized gain matrix is available through:
 ```@repl DCSETutorial